 Per iods Content Personal Study Objectives Week 11 2 per.
 Installing and testing audio systems (by students).
 Laboratory: Make a simple installation of an intercom system using didactic elements Check installation Troubleshoot simple breakdowns Identify microphone lines using a multimeter.
 Review material on audio systems.
 Written report (individually) handed-in at the end of the course.
-0265 # 4.1, 4.2, and 5.1.
-2 to 14 2 per.
-Identify the locations of the ELT distress beacons on different types of aircraft and carry out a test on them. (rotation, 1 of 3, part 1) Hangars: O Check the location of the ELT beacons on different planes and helicopters.
-O Open a job card for a test Perform a test (demonstration by the teacher).
-Write final version of job card Prepare ELT beacon for shiping Review required regulations (CAR) Written report (individually) handed-in at the end of the course.
+0265 # 4.1, 4.2, and 5.1. to 14 2 per.
+Identify the locations of the ELT distress beacons on different types of aircraft and carry out a test on them. (rotation, 1 of 3, part 1) Hangars: Review required regulations (CAR) Written report (individually) handed-in at the end of the course.
 0265 # 2.1, 2.2, 4.1, 4.2 and 5.1.
 Weeks 12 to 14 Testing radiocommunication systems (rotation, 1 of 3, part 2) Hangars: Test VHF-COM systems and audio console.
 Use of walkie-talkie by students (restricted operator's certificate mandatory) Review material on radiocommunication (individual evaluation of knowledge by the instructor) Test sheets and job cards to hand in at the end of the course.
 0265 # 2.1, 2.2, 4.1, 4.2 and 5.1.